dapr/docs/howto/use-w3c-tracecontext/README.md

 To view traces, you need to deploy OpenCensus supported exporters.
 This is independent of Dapr configuration.
 You can refer [how-to-diagnose-with-tracing](../diagnose-with-tracing) to set up trace exporters.

-## Invoking Dapr With TraceContext
+## Invoking Dapr With Trace Context

-As mentioned earlier in the [section](#Using TraceContext in Dapr), you can create the trace context and pass it through when calling Dapr or Dapr can generate trace context passed it back to you.
+As mentioned earlier in the [section](#Using-Trace-Context-in-Dapr), you can create the trace context and pass it through when calling Dapr or Dapr can generate trace context passed it back to you.

 If you choose to pass the trace context explictly, then Dapr will use the passed trace context and propagate all across the HTTP/gRPC call.
 We are using the same [grpc app](../create-grpc-app), however listing out the complete code for putting it all together.